marekweb/rehype-insert/readme.md

 ```

 To use `rehype-insert` as a plugin, here's how we connect it to the processor,
-between the parse step and the stringify step.
+between the parse step and the stringify step:

 ```js
 const unified = require("unified");